openharmony/docs/en/device-dev/subsystems/subsys-boot-init-sysparam.md

 #### Operation Primitives

 Figure 1 shows the primitives used to operate system parameters.
-For details about how they work, see Figure 1.
+For details about how they work, see Table 1.

 Figure 1 Overview of system parameter operation primitives